acho93/Internet-Retail-Back-End/README.md

 Here is a video of how it functions:

 ## Installation
-You will need to run 'npm install' to install all dependencies, which include Express, Sequelize, MySQL2, and DotEnv.
+You will need to run 'npm install' to install all dependencies, which include Express, Sequelize, MySQL2, and dotenv.

 ## Usage